joakimp/disk_io_bm/README_BASH.md

 ## Notes

 - Individual test flags must be combined with at least one block size flag
-- Trim tests only support 4k block size
-- **TRIM requires block device, not regular files.** When run on a regular file (default), test will be skipped with a warning in the Status column
 - Individual tests create separate output files: `bm_<type>_<size>_individual.txt`
 - Progress bar is disabled in individual test mode; elapsed and estimated remaining time are shown
 - Use `--quick` flag for fast testing (1G file, 15s runtime)